Allergies, asthma, and dust

 Reactive airway disease - dust; Bronchial asthma - dust; Triggers - dust

 Dust and Dust Mites

-Things that make allergies or asthma worse are called triggers.
+or worse are called triggers.
 Dust is a common trigger.
-When your asthma, or allergies, becomes worse due to dust you are said to have a dust allergy.
+When your asthma or allergies become worse due to dust, you are said to have a dust allergy.

 Choose the Right Home Furnishings

 You can do many things to limit your or your child's exposure to dust and dust mites.

 Replace blinds that have slats and cloth draperies with pull-down shades.
 They will not collect as much dust.

 - If you can, get rid of fabric or upholstered furniture.
 Wood, leather, and vinyl are better.